SovereignCloudStack/standards/Standards/scs-0112-v1-sonic.md

 ### OVN for SONiC

-OVN and OVS are extensively reveraged in Neutron to SDN.
-In large scale deployments, OVN can become a bottleneck by exhausing resources on network nodes.
+OVN and OVS are extensively leveraged in Neutron to SDN.
+In large scale deployments, OVN can become a bottleneck by exhausting resources on network nodes.
 SONiC can host the OVN control plane as a module (container) and spare the resources in network nodes.
 There is however a potential other bottleneck on SONiC hardware, as OVN control plane can be resource intensive.
 This is a potential area for further investigation.

 ## Design Considerations